Not All Errors Are Created Equal: ASCoT Addresses Late-Stage Fragility in Efficient LLM Reasoning: Method

 \section{Method}

 In this section, we detail the architecture of our method.
 ASCoT generates the $CoT_{initial}$ based on the target LLM.
-The $CoT_{initial}$ is then processed through the IRM module, reducing the output to a fixed ratio $\gamma$.
-The remaining CoT is passed through the AVM module, which performs a rigorous verification process.
-If the model's risk score for any CoT step exceeds a predefined threshold $\tau$, indicating a potential error, the corresponding CoT step is forwarded to the MSCE module.
+The $CoT_{initial}$ is then processed through the Intelligent Routing Mechanism (IRM) module, reducing the output to a fixed ratio $\gamma$.
+The remaining CoT is passed through the Adaptive Verification Manager (AVM) module, which performs a rigorous verification process.
+If the model's risk score for any CoT step exceeds a predefined threshold $\tau$, indicating a potential error, the corresponding CoT step is forwarded to the Multi-Perspective Self-Correction Engine (MSCE) module.
 The MSCE module applies internal and external validation techniques to correct errors, resulting in the corrected $CoT_{final}$.
 Ultimately, the refined, non-redundant $CoT_{final}$ is used for fine-tuning.
-We illustrate the training and inference process in Figure ~\ref{fig2}, respectively.
-We also provide Pseudocode~\ref{alg} for ASCoT.
+We illustrate the training and inference process in Figure~\ref{fig2}, respectively.
+We also provide Algorithm~\ref{alg:ASCoT} for ASCoT.